gary149/skills/apps/tutorials/llm-training-guide.md

 ## Hardware and Cost

-Claude selects hardware based on your model size, but understanding the tradeoffs helps you make better decisions.
+The agent selects hardware based on your model size, but understanding the tradeoffs helps you make better decisions.

 ### Model Size to GPU Mapping